1. Research focus and ambition:

 - Coordinator of the ‘Translational Neuroradiology’ group, a multidisciplinary (psychiatry, neuropharmacology, neurology and basic neuroscience) translational line of research in close collaboration with UvA research priority program Amsterdam Brain and Cognition (ABC).

-- The ‘Translational Neuroradiology’ group currently consists of 5 investigators (4 PhD students, and 1 post doc).
+- The ‘Translational Neuroradiology’ group currently consists of 8 investigators ( 4 PhD students, and 1 post doc, and 2 vacancies for a PhD and post doc).

 - Coordinator of several high impact grants in which psychoradiology is the working method of choice, including an EU FP6 project from ERA-NET PrioMedChild, and a TOP grant.